Tips for Guided Tours of Los Angeles and Hollywood

 Budget Company Advantages - smaller tour companies usually cost less, and often have availability when larger firms are sold out (especially during peak seasons).
 If you decide to take a tour at the last minute, sometimes this is your only option.

 Brand Name Advantages - the first reason is quality assurance.
 Larger companies tend to have more professional drivers.
 The next advantage is experience.
-Companies like Starline Tours (buy online) and LA City Tours (buy online) have been offering guided tours of Los Angeles and Hollywood for decades.
+Some of the major brands have been offering guided tours of Los Angeles and Hollywood for decades.
 Another good reason is that brand-name open-top van tours usually offer headsets that are linked to the driver's microphone, which makes it easier to hear when it's noisy.
 Also, brand name tour companies offer modern vehicles so you won't get stuck on an old van.

 When you pay thousands of dollars for a vacation, sometimes it makes sense to pay a little extra for a tour to get the full value from your vacation in Los Angeles.
 You can ensure a tour reservation if you book in advance (see below).

-All tour companies that operate motor vehicles need certifications from the DOT and CPUC:
+All tour companies that operate motor vehicles need a permit or certification from the DOT and CPUC:

 If you purchase a guided tour online, you can call 24 hours in advance to make a reservation for the tour.
 This is highly recommended in the summertime and other vacation seasons, when tours fill up fast.
 If you book the tour at the location, you will probably have to wait for an availabile tour.
 In extreme cases the tour company you want might be sold out for the day, and then you would need to find an alternative.
 It's not fun to walk around on Hollywood Boulevard talking to the tour guide vendors when you could be taking in the sights and visiting attractions.
 LAtourist.com offers online ticket sales for guided tours in Los Angeles, Hollywood, Santa Monica, Anaheim and other destinations in Southern California: LAtourist.com/GuidedTours